Yaroksito/IperfCloud/README.md

 <img alt="Rook" src="media/iperf-logo.png" width="50%" height="50%">

-# iperfcon
+# IperfCloud
-iperfcon is for Openshift/Kubernetes bandwidth testing the SDN network. the iperf-client is working with the iperf-server container and outputs the iperf3 results summery after we run a GET command  to the iperf-client route with the right values.
+IperfCloud is used for Openshift/Kubernetes bandwidth testing the SDN network.
+The iperf-client is working with the iperf-server container and outputs the iperf3 results summary after we run a GET command  to the iperf-client route with the right values.

 we can use it for several used cases: